arduino/library-registry/FAQ.md

 1. Create a release or tag.
 1. Submit an [issue report](https://github.com/arduino/library-registry/issues) requesting the name be changed and stating the URL of your library's repository.

-### How can I remove a library I installed via Library Manager?

-#### Arduino IDE 2.x

-Hover the mouse pointer over the "INSTALLED" label on the library listing in Library Manager.
-It will now change to "UNINSTALL", which you can click to uninstall that library.

-#### Classic Arduino IDE

-This version of the Arduino IDE does not have an integrated uninstall functionality, so you will need to remove the library manually.
-Open your sketchbook's `libraries` folder with your operating system's file explorer (Windows: Explorer, Mac: Finder, Linux: Nautilus, kfiles...) and delete the folder containing the library.

-#### Arduino CLI

-Libraries can be uninstalled via [the `arduino-cli lib uninstall` command](https://arduino.github.io/arduino-cli/latest/commands/arduino-cli_lib_uninstall/).

 ## Limitations

 ### Is my Git repository OK?